 Across all of our businesses, our colleagues are critical to developing and retaining client relationships as well as performing the services on which our revenues are earned.
 It is therefore important for us to attract, incentivize and retain significant revenue-producing employees and the key managerial and other professionals who support them.
-We face numerous challenges in this regard, including the intense competition for talent, which has accelerated through the pandemic.
-Such challenges include the general mobility of colleagues that has increased as a result of the COVID-19 pandemic as companies experiment with more flexible working models, market dislocation resulting from proposed and actual combinations in the industry, and fostering an inclusive and diverse workplace.
+We face numerous challenges in this regard, including the intense competition for talent, which has accelerated in recent years.
+Such challenges include the increased mobility of colleagues in light of more flexible working models, market dislocation resulting from proposed and actual combinations in the industry, raids by competitors, and fostering an inclusive and diverse workplace.